doganaytay1097/simplebanking/README.md

 The template project (gradle Java) is available under the src folder.
 We recommend that you use Quarkus or Spring(boot), Junit, JPA as the primary choices for your implementation.

 ## Task 1: Implement and test the model
 These transaction objects will be used both to make financial requests of a BankAccount and to keep a record of those requests.
-The following Unit test segment indicates how transactions will be used on the service side:
+The following Unit test segment indicates how transactions will be used on the bankAccountService side:

     BankAccount bankAccount = new BankAccount("Jim", 12345);
     bankAccount.post(new DepositTransaction(1000));